cuechan/proxerdl/README.md

 ###Usage

-    $proxerdl --link or --id [options...] destination
+    Usage: proxerdl --link or --id [options...] destination

-    --id            The id of the anime. e.g. proxer.me/info/<ID>#top.
+    --id            The id of the anime or link.
-    --link          The link to an anime on proxer. this can be the detail page or episodes overview.
     --lang          Language preferences as comma separated list: gersub,engdub,....
     --hoster        Hoster preferences as comma separated list: proxerhd,clipfish,streamcloud.